vishnumeerut/interview-prep/JavaScript/Functions & Scope/throttle.md

 **Throttling** is a technique to **limit the number of times a function can be executed** over time.

-It ensures that a function runs **at most once every X milliseconds**, no matter how often an event is triggered.
+It ensures that a function runs **at most once every X milliseconds**, no matter how often an event is triggered...

 ---